SmartCalendar-Project/AVS-Device-SDK-on-ubuntu/README.md

 Select Device with Alexa Built-in

-Choose a Product Name.
-For example, AVS Tutorials Project.
-Choose a Product ID.
-For example, PrototypePi.
-Don't use any spaces in your product name.
-In the Please Select Your Product Type dropdown, select Device with Alexa built-in.
-F
-In the Product Category dropdown, select Other (please specify).
-Write a meaningful description in the Brief product description box.
-For example, Prototype.
-Under How will users interact with your product?, select Hands-free.
-Skip the Upload an image step.
-This isn't required for prototyping.
-Under Do you intend to distribute this product commercially?, select No.
-Under Will your device be used for Alexa for Business?, select No.
 Under Is this device associated with one or more AWS IoT Core Accounts?, select No.
 Under Is this a children’s product or is it otherwise directed to children younger than 13 years old?, Select No.
 Click NEXT.